Developers

 Overview

-Token creation on Livo is a two-step process: call a Livo factory contract on-chain to deploy the token, then submit metadata (name, image, socials) to the Livo API keyed by the transaction hash.
+Token creation on Livo follows a strict order: build the create-token transaction and precompute its hash, submit the token metadata (name, image, socials) to the Livo API keyed by that precomputed hash, and finally broadcast the signed transaction on-chain.

 Step 1: Authenticate